 The Purple Heart Crochet Hook is designed to let you crochet for hours in comfort.
-They are made from one piece of solid wood and are very light but strong.
-The hook easily catches yarn and inserts into stitches without splitting yarn The shaft is the same diameter from the throat to the handle so your loops will not widen if you push deeper into the knot.
+It is made from one piece of solid wood and is very light but strong.
+The hook easily catches yarn and inserts into stitches without causing splitting.
+The shaft is the same diameter from the throat to the handle so your loops will not widen if you push deeper into the knot.
 The depth of the recess for your thumb and forefinger is designed to let you control the hook without having to contract the muscle in your thumb.
 This allows you to crochet for long periods of time without tiring.
 The wood also warms to the heat of your hand and feels very comfortable.
-The sizes have been laser etched into the wood so they will never wear off.

 Currently available in the most popular sizes of E through L.